-Supervision should be provided by an appropriately qualified BABCP Accredited Practitioner or with a practitioner who is trained and qualified in CBT to postgrad diploma level (or would meet minimum training standards) – is currently utilising CBT as a dedicated practitioner (ie at least 50% of own clinical practice is CBT) – and is in receipt of specifically CBT supervision.
+Supervision should be provided by a BABCP Accredited Practitioner or a practitioner who is trained and qualified in CBT to Postgraduate Diploma level (or would meet the Minimum Training Standards.
+They should currently be practicing CBT for at least 50% of their own psychotherapeutic practice and be receiving specifically CBT supervision.

-For those working less than half time clinical work, it would be reasonable to pro-rata the overall amount of supervision time to 45 mins or one hour.
+For those working less than half time clinical work, it is acceptable to pro-rata the overall amount of supervision time to 45 mins or one hour.

 Types and Methods of Supervision

-Types of Supervision may be individual, in a CBT Supervision Group, by Skype, Microsoft Messenger or telephone, peer review, or by e-mail (but there should be some direct personal contact on occasions, but this includes Video Conferencing.
+Types of Supervision may be individual, peer, in a CBT Supervision Group, by Video Conferencing eg Skype, Microsoft Messenger, telephone, or by e-mail.
+There should be face-to-face contact on occasions, but this includes Video Conferencing.

-CBT Clinical Supervision is not the same as professional or managerial supervision (although these may be provided by the same person as Clinical Supervision).
+CBT Clinical Supervision is not the same as professional consultancy, professional or managerial supervision (although the latter two may be provided by the same person as Clinical Supervision).

 It is recommended that records of all supervision sessions are kept.
 The contemporaneous use of the Supervision Log for Full Accreditaton or Provisional Reinstatement, or the Collaborative Supervision Summary for Reaccreditation Audit is highly recommended.
 These logs will be required at submission.
 At Provisional Accreditation, the Supervision Logs are incorporated into the Application Form.